 - Carry out a full lifecycle assessment (LCA): In-built LCA functionality in the 3DEXPERIENCE platform gives companies the ability to monitor and measure the environmental impact of a product throughout its entire lifecycle.
 This covers the ability to identify the most sustainable materials and measure energy consumption at each stage of production.

-“More companies are now aware that the linear approach no longer works in the long run,” said Lucas Florez, sustainability expert at Dassault Systèmes.
+“More companies are now aware that the linear approach no longer works in the long run,” said Andrea Cagnin, sustainability expert at Dassault Systèmes.
 “To continue being relevant in the industry, unlock new growth opportunities and contribute toward a sustainable future for all, they need to think circular.”